rackerlabs/rackspace-how-to/content/cloud-servers/paypal-requiring-tls-12.md

 ### <a id="debian7">Debian 7</a>

-If you are running Debian 7, you should not need to take action because the OS comes with TLS 1.2 configured by default.
+If you are running Debian 7, you do not need to take action because the OS comes with TLS 1.2 configured by default.

 ### <a id="windows2012">Windows Server 2012</a>

-If you are running Windows Server 2012, you do not need to take action because the OS comes with TLS 1.2 con figured by default.
+If you are running Windows Server 2012, you do not need to take action because the OS comes with TLS 1.2 configured by default.

 ### <a id="windows2008_r2">Windows Server 2008 R2</a>

 Windows Server 2008 R2 supports TLS 1.2, but you need to modify some settings on the server to ensure that you are leveraging that protocol.
-To make the changes, open PowerShell and run the following commands:
+To make the changes, open PowerShell&reg; and run the following commands:

     #make TSL 1.2 protocol reg keys
     md "HKLM:\SYSTEM\CurrentControlSet\Control\SecurityProviders\SCHANNEL\Protocols\TLS 1.2"